COVID-19: Resources and Guidance for Churches, Charities and Mission Workers

 - where the person attending the property is satisfied that the dwelling house is unoccupied at the time of attendance, that order for possession was made wholly or partly on the grounds of death of the occupant.

 Detailed information on the various protections for people in rented accommodation can be found in the documents linked on the following pages.
-(Note, at the time of writing, these have not yet been updated for the reduction in notice periods from 1 June 2021):

 and in the House of Commons Briefing Paper 8867 ‘Coronavirus: Support for landlords and tenants’